Warrants: procurement and use (accessible version)

 Authority and constraints

-The entry and search of premises under a warrant must comply with section 28J and section 28K of the 1971 act.
+The entry and search of premises under a warrant must comply with section 28J and section 28K of the 1971 Act.
 The Police and Criminal Evidence Act 1984 (PACE) code of practice B, with some exceptions, also applies to warrants obtained by IOs in England and Wales.
 Criminal and Financial Investigation (CFI) officers applying for warrants under the 2013 PACE Order must comply with section 15 and section 16 of PACE.
 Note that PACE does not apply in Scotland.

 When applying for a warrant, you must fully consider section 55 of the Borders, Citizenship and Immigration Act 2009 (Duty regarding the welfare of children), which requires all HOIE operational staff to have regard to the need to safeguard and promote the welfare of children in the UK.
-Enforcement teams must conduct all searches with sensitivity and be vigilant for any indicators which might give rise to safeguarding concerns.
-All IOs are required to attend ‘Keeping children safe training (Tier 2)’.

 The court will ask you to justify your application so your information must be correct to the best of your knowledge.
-If the application is refused, no further application can be made to search the premises unless additional grounds come to light with which you can satisfy the magistrate or judge.
+If the application is refused, no further application can be made to search the premises unless additional grounds come to light with which you can satisfy the JP or sheriff.
 Similarly, if you wish to make any further searches of the same premises, a fresh application will be required, and you need good grounds to do this.

-Houses of multiple occupancy (HMO)
+Houses in multiple occupancy (HMO)

 If you know beforehand that the property is an HMO and you are applying for a warrant for a specific room or flat within it, then that is the address which needs to be shown on the warrant (for example Flat 4, 12 Green Street …).
 Whilst it is implied that you would have a right of entry into any communal areas necessary to reach the room or flat specified, you must include on the warrant that entry is also required to all communal areas, in order to put this issue beyond doubt.
 You must also specify which door you require access through, then into the specific room or flat and any communal areas.

 If you have obtained a warrant for ‘12 Green Street’ and did not know at that time that the property was multiple occupancy and find individually controlled rooms when you enter the premises, you must consider whether it would be proportionate to force entry to any individually controlled room.
-If there is something in the property that tells you which room the person named on the warrant occupies, such as a name on the door or if another occupant confirms it, you can use the warrant to enter that room.
-Where it is not clear which individually controlled room is that controlled by the target, you must not rely on the warrant to enter every room in the property and must consider whether to obtain a further warrant.
-Obtaining a further warrant may not be necessary where the possibility of the premises being an HMO was drawn to the attention of the court when the application for the warrant was made.
+If there is something in the property that tells you which room the person named on the warrant occupies, such as post in the communal area, a name on the door or if another occupant confirms it, you can use the warrant to enter that room.
+Where it is not clear which individually controlled room is that controlled by the target, you must not rely on the warrant to enter every room in the property but must consider knocking on each door and seeking informed consent in order to enter individual rooms.
+Otherwise, you must obtain a further warrant.

 Before an application for a warrant is made